jarriagadat/jarriagadat/README.md

 + 🚧🚧🚧under construction... 🚧🚧🚧

 ## about me
-- C.Eng, M.Eng.
-- PhD Researcher in Engineering with focus on Geotechnical Engineering @ Universidad de Valparaíso, Chile
+🔭 I'm currently pursuing a PhD in Engineering with a focus on geotechnical engineeering @ @ Universidad de Valparaíso, Chile

-## research
-+ Civil engineer based in Valparaíso, Chile.
++ C.Eng. based in Valparaíso, Chile.
-🔭 I'm currently pursuing a PhD in Engineering with a focus on geotechnics 🏗️ Working on numerical modeling, ground behavior, and computational tools applied to geotechnical problems 📎Master Degree in Earthquake Engineering with focus on Geotechnical Earthquake Engineering and Rock Mechanics.
+🏗️ Working on numerical modeling, ground behavior, and computational tools applied to geotechnical problems 📎Master Degree in Earthquake Engineering with focus on Geotechnical Earthquake Engineering and Rock Mechanics.
 Joint degree between UV-USFX.